-Shane S. Kim is a director and a member of the Compensation Committee.
-He has served as a director since July 2011.
+Mr. Kim is a director and a member of the Compensation Committee.
+He has served as a director at GameStop since July 2011 and also serves as a director on the board of SCUF Gaming, a private company.
+SCUF Gaming is a global leader in high-end controllers and accessories customized for hardcore and professional video game players.
 Mr. Kim worked for Microsoft Corporation, leading provider of software and technology solutions ("Microsoft"), for almost 20 years, retiring in January 2010.
 For the last 15 years at Microsoft, Mr. Kim was with Microsoft's Interactive Entertainment Business division, most recently as its Corporate Vice President of Strategy and Business Development.
 Before that, Mr. Kim was the Corporate Vice President of Microsoft Game Studios, where he oversaw a team of approximately 1,000 programmers, designers, artists and producers developing a broad range of Xbox 360 and Windows titles.
 Since retiring from Microsoft in January 2010, Mr. Kim has been an independent adviser to companies in the interactive entertainment and digital media industries.